 - John Jay College of Criminal Justice (B.A. summa cum laude, 2005)

-- Sonoma County Women in Law, Board of Directors - Scholarship Chair
+- Sonoma County Women in Law, Board of Directors - President (former Scholarship Chair)

 - A Matter of Law: The Non-Violent Homosexual Advance Defense is Insufficient Evidence of Provocation (44 U.S.F.L.
 Rev. 155).